borntofrappe/svelte-tutorial/README.md

 ## Concentration

-Replicate the structure of a memory-based game in which cards are flipped to create a match.
+A memory-based game in which cards are flipped and matched in pairs.

+**Tags**: utils, each, svg, transition